SaladTechnologies/comfyui-api/README.md

 Since the ComfyUI prompt format is a little obtuse, it's common to wrap the workflow endpoints with a more user-friendly interface.

 This can be done by adding conforming `.js` or `.ts` files to the `/workflows` directory in your dockerfile.
+You can see some examples in [`src/workflows`](./src/workflows/).
+Typescript files will be automatically transpiled to javascript files, so you can use either.

 Here is an example text-to-image workflow file.